Worldle – Try to guess which country

 Colors and meanings:

-- 🟩 Green: You hit the nail on the head!
+• 🟩 Green: You hit the nail on the head!
 The characteristic is identical to that of the correct country.
-For example: Same continent, similar approximate population, or same hemisphere.
+E.g.: Same continent, similar approximate population, or same hemisphere.

-- If it's "Population" or "Area", it will show with an arrow:
+• If it's “Population” or “Area,” it will appear with a arrow:

-- ⬜ or 🟥 (Gray/Red): Totally wrong.
-There is no correspondence between the guess and the answer in that category.
+• ⬜ or 🟥 (Gray/Red): Totally wrong.
+There is no match between the guess and the answer in that category.

 Comparison categories: